-If your iPhone smartphone is experiencing a slowdown due to Apple throttling it in order to preserve the battery, iOS 11.3 brings with it the option for you to turn off or disable iPhone throttling and speed up your phone back.
+If your iPhone smartphone is experiencing a slowdown due to Apple slowing it down it in order to preserve the battery, iOS 11.3 brings with it the option for you to turn off or disable iPhone throttling and speed up your phone back.

 What iPhone Models Are Affected By Throttling?

 If you own an iPhone SE, iPhone 6, iPhone 6 Plus, iPhone 6S, iPhone 6S Plus, iPhone 7, and iPhone 7 Plus, your smartphone is one of those affected by the iPhone performance management feature that Apple say they built in to prevent your phone from dying on you.